Atlantic Illumination Entertainment Lighting

 Tech Tips

-Working out a cue sheet might appear simple and straight
+Composing a cue sheet might appear rudimentary and straight

 forward, but there are methods that make it simpler and